 North Carolina Solar Incentives, Tax Credits & Rebates (2024 Guide)

 North Carolina has become a rising leader in the solar industry over the last few years.
-The state currently ranks number 4 in the nation for solar installations, up from No. 16 in 2022, according to the Solar Energy Industries Association (SEIA).
+The state currently ranks number 4 in the nation for solar installations, up from No. 13 in 2023, according to the Solar Energy Industries Association (SEIA).
 State officials have rolled out several solar-focused incentives to continue to increase solar energy adoption and make solar panel installation more affordable.
+According to our survey of 1,000 homeowners, 78.4% took advantage of solar incentives, so you don’t want to miss out.

 We spent over 40 hours researching the best North Carolina solar incentives and credits for state residents.
 Learn more about these cost-saving programs before signing up with one of the area’s top solar companies.

-North Carolina offers fewer solar incentives, credits, and rebates than other nearby states.
+North Carolina offers fewer solar incentive programs, credits, and rebates than other nearby states.
 However, homeowners still have excellent options to make their solar conversion more affordable.
 Below is an overview of the state’s available solar incentives.

 Duke Energy NC Solar Rebate Program